Good Energy: History

 As of the end of June 2016, Good Energy supplied 72,250 customers with electricity and 43,000 with gas.
 The company also administered over 124,500 feed-in tariff generation sites in 2016, making it one of the largest feed-in tariff administrators in the UK.

 After announcing reduced profits for 2017, the company stated that it was seeking buyers for the remaining solar and wind sites, and would become a provider of decentralised energy services such as electric vehicle charging and battery storage.

 Since June 2020, Good Energy is the controlling (50.1%) shareholder in Next Green Car Ltd, a Bristol-based private company which operates Zap-Map, an electric vehicle charging point mapping platform.
 Good Energy first bought a minority holding in 2019.

 On 1 May 2021, Juliet Davenport stepped down as CEO of Good Energy, and was succeeded by Nigel Pocklington, previously Chief Commercial Officer of Moneysupermarket.com Group.
 In December 2021, the company called on the government to support energy companies and bill-payers through the energy price crisis.

+In May 2023, Ofgem found that Good Energy had charged almost 7,000 customers more than the maximum allowed under the Energy Price Guarantee scheme.
+The company was required to refund and compensate those customers, the average amount being £109 per customer; and to pay £1.25 million into Ofgem's redress fund for "inadequate systems, processes and repeated inaccurate reporting of information to the regulator over an extended period".

+In October 2024, Good Energy bought Amelio Solar for £5.5 million.